 One of the most common questions parents ask when they become separated is, “Who gets custody of the child?”
 Custody refers to who has legal responsibility for the care and supervision of a child.
 In a divorce or separation situation involving children, it is usually one parent who does not have custody or visitation rights with the child.
-The parent with custody is called the custodial parent and they make decisions on behalf of their child as well as supervise their activities.
-It is important to understand that custody cannot be given or taken away during a divorce; it must be determined at the end of a divorce process.
+The parent with custody is called the custodial parent, and they make decisions on their child's behalf and supervise their activities.
+It is essential to understand that custody cannot be given or taken away during a divorce; it must be determined at the end of the divorce process.
 Primary custody typically refers to parents who are married to each other, cohabiting, in a civil union together, living together under the same roof, or have some other type than merely two people who want to raise children together.
-It means that one parent will make decisions on behalf of their child and other parent will have limited right to contact or have limited access with their child.
-However, if one of them wants full custody then he/she can file for it.
+It means that one parent will make decisions on behalf of their child and another parent will have limited right to contact or have limited access to their child.
+However, if one wants full custody, he/she can file for it.

 Types of Custody

 The two types of custody are primary and secondary care.
 Primary care is when both parents are responsible for the care and supervision of the child.
 Secondary care is when one parent has full legal responsibility for their child and other parent has limited rights.
 If one of the parents wants full custody, they will file for it.

 In a joint custody situation, both parents have equal rights with the child.
 Most of the time, this type of custody is given to parents who are married and/or living together.
 When one parent has primary custody, they will still have visitation rights and usually the non-custodial parent will not be allowed in the home without permission.